 To develop your first startup website or redesign your current site, just follow these simple steps:

-If you enjoyed reading this article about best startup websites, you should read these as well:
+If you enjoyed reading this article on best startup websites, you should check out this one about weird websites.

 Free cheat sheets available